AEO Dictionary

 Traditional search intent

-With regular search like google or bing we usaly speak about 4 main intents
+With regular search like google or bing we usually speak about 4 main intents

 1. Informational